axa-ch-webhub-cloud/pattern-library/CONTRIBUTING.md

 1. `import` React
 2. `import` withReact
 3. `import` any web components you need
-4. bind `withReact` to you `import`ed React version
-5. wrap all your needed web components
+4. wrap all your needed web components
    - and may pass optional options for type of component or event init options
-6. use them like regular React components in your app
+5. use them like regular React components in your app

    **Note:** events work similar to React's standard events, but each web components could trigger custom events like `axa-click` - camelcased and `on`-prefixed in React such as `onAxaClick={yourEventHandler}`.
 Make sure to check them out at the web-components documentation itself!